ValeriiaProskuriakova/Online-diary-on-Flex/README.md

 # Retreat
 <pre>
-Responsive web page based on Flexbox layout for an online diary Form switcher made with pure CSS
+Responsive web application based on Flexbox layout for mediation, yoga and an online diary Javascript local storage is used for user authentification and registration Register in order to see the diary functionality
+Diary itself is a work in progress
 </pre>